seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 The model fits to different types of retained and discarded catch values performed as expected given the assumed levels of uncertainty on the input data (Figure  \ref{fig:fit_to_catch} ).

-Unsurprisingly, the **fit surveys** model configuration fits the the NMFS survey biomass and ADF&G pot survey CPUE  data better but still has a similar residual pattern (Figures \ref{fig:trawl_survey_biomass} and \ref{fig:pot_survey_cpue}).
+Unsurprisingly, the **Fit surveys** model fits the the NMFS survey biomass and ADF&G pot survey CPUE  data better but still has a similar residual pattern (Figures \ref{fig:trawl_survey_biomass} and \ref{fig:pot_survey_cpue}).
 It is worth noting that that this scenario (included for exploratory purposes) resulted in worse SDNR and MAR values for the two abundance indices.

-### e.
+### f.
 Retrospective and historical analyses
-This is only the second year a formal assessment model has been developed for this stock.
-As such, retrospective patterns and historical analyses relative to fisheries impacts would be limited.
+This is only the second year a formal assessment model developed for this stock.
+As such, retrospective patterns and historical analyses relative to fisheries impacts are limited.

-### f.
+### g.
 Uncertainty and sensitivity analyses.
-Estimated standard deviations of parameters and selected management measures for the models are summarized in Tables \ref{tab:est_pars_ref}, \ref{tab:est_pars_vast}, and \ref{tab:est_pars_fit_survey} (and compiled together in Table \ref{tab:est_pars_all}.
+Estimated standard deviations of parameters and selected management measures for the models are summarized in Tables \ref{tab:est_pars_ref}, \ref{tab:est_pars_vast}, and \ref{tab:est_pars_fit_survey} (compiled in Table \ref{tab:est_pars_all}).
 Probabilities for mature male biomass and OFL in 2017 are presented in Section F.

-### g.
+### h.
 Comparison of alternative model scenarios.
-The estimates of mature male biomass (Figure \ref{fig:mmb}), for the **fit surveys** sensitivity stands out as being quite different from the other models due to a low value for pot survey catchability being estimated (which tends to scale the population).
-This scenario results in a lower MMB from the mid-1980s through to the late-1990s, and is again lower in the most recent 5 years.
-This scenario upweights both the trawl survey and the pot survey abundance indices (it upweights the pot survey more than the trawl survey) and represents a model run that places greater trust in the abundance indices, particularly the pot survey, than other data sources.
+The estimates of mature male biomass (Figure \ref{fig:mmb}), for the **Fit survey** sensitivity differs from the other models due to a low value for pot survey catchability being estimated (which tends to scale the population estimate).
+This existng scenario results in a lower MMB from the mid-1980s through to the late-1990s, and is again lower in the most recent 5 years.
+This scenario upweights both the trawl and pot surveys abundance indices  and represents a model run that places greater emphasis on the abundance indices.

 In summary, the use of the reference model for management purposes is preferred since it provides the best fit to the data and is consistent with previous model specifications.
 Research on alternative model specifications (e.g., natural mortality variability) was limited this year.
-The model using the "VAST" time series may take better account of spatial processes but requires more research to ensure it has been appropriately applied and the assumptions are reasonable.
+The VAST model may take better account of spatial processes but requires more research to ensure it has been appropriately applied and the assumptions are reasonable.
 Consequently, the reference model appears reasonable and appropriate for ACL and OFL  determinations for this stock in 2017.
 Nonetheless, the **Fit surveys** model, while difficult to statistically justify, portends a more dire stock status